TomBad13/keep-talking-game/README.md

 - **Terminal Mode (`1`):** Allows interaction with the game via the terminal/console.
 - **Graphical Interface Mode (`2`):** Provides a graphical user interface for a more visual gaming experience.

+### Number of Wires:
+Make sure you are choosing a Number of wires between 3 and 6, or the program won't work.

 ## Installation
 1. Clone the repository: